 The Catskill Mountains have a lot of beautiful areas to check out.
-Today I want to share 5, secret adventures in this area to check out, some of which are secret hikes most people don’t know about.
+Today I want to share 5 adventures in this area to check out, some of which are secret hikes most people don’t know about.

 Here’s one of the secret spots in the Catskills I’ll reveal to you (among others):